timporter/casio-fx-mandelbrot/README.md

 |W|Used for a sleep counter|
 |Z|Mandelbrot accumulator|

-I avoided using the X and Y variables despite the fact that this would have made it make more sense.
-Some drawing functions I was using in an earlier version of this code messed with those variables during internal operation.
+I avoided using the X and Y variables despite the fact that this would have made the code make more sense.
+Some drawing functions on the calculator change the X and Y variables as side effects.

 ## The code